Missouri Baptist, 2011

-Ger Coppinger enters his third season as an assistant coach on Jon Leamy's staff in 2013.
+Ger Coppinger enters his fourth season as an assistant coach on Jon Leamy's staff in 2014.
 Coppinger is tasked with the training of the Bears' goalkeepers and also assists on the recruiting front.

 Coppinger and the MSU coaching staff orchestrated an imposing defensive product in 2012, limiting opponents to 14 goals, tying a single-season school record for fewest goals allowed.
 Additionally, sophomore goalkeeper Andrew Riggs and the Bears' defense recorded six shutouts, while allowing just three multi-goal games in 17 matches.
 Under Coppinger's direction, Riggs moved into the top-five all-time for single-season goals against average (GAA) and fewest goals allowed.
 With one season under his belt, Riggs currently ranks first all-time in career goals against average at 0.77.

 In his first season at Missouri State, the Bears posted an overall record of 9-8-2 and went 5-1 in the Missouri Valley Conference regular season.
 The team clinched a share of the regular-season title for the second time in three years and locked in the No. 1 seed for the MVC Tournament.

 Under the guidance of Coppinger, first-year starter Trevor Spangenberg had a stellar debut season in which he climbed up the record charts to No. 3 all-time in goals against average (0.93).
 In all, the Bears gave up 18 goals in 2011 and allowed just three in league play.

 Coppinger plays a key role as the assistant director of the Missouri State Soccer School.
 Besides his coaching duties for the men's team, he is also the goalkeepers coach for the MSU women's squad and the Springfield Soccer Club.